saraparveen26/Python---PyBank-and-PyPoll/README.md

 The Total number of Months in the dataset are then derived by calculating the length of the list creatred to store all dates.

 The Average of all Changes is calculated by dividing the amount in Total Change by the length of the list containing all Changes.
 The result is rounded to 2 decimals.
+Alternatively, a Mean function could be declared and called to calculate the average.

 In the next step, all the results are printed to the terminal.